xtao-org/verifyjson.js/README.md

-# verifyJson.js
+# verifyjson.js

-Verifies that the return value of `JSON.parse` conforms to the given type constraint.
+Verifies if the return value of `JSON.parse` conforms to a type constraint.

 Supports simple and complex type constraints.